evanvliet/vw/INDEX.md

     a punctuation, and mixed case.
 Also accepts integer options for a custom mix of letters, digts and punctation.
 See [mk_passwd.py](tools/mk_passwd.py).
+  + `v xxx` verbosely print password for xxx on stdout (vs. the default discrete copy to clipboard only.

 ###### [base/scrap.sh](base/scrap.sh)
 Sets up `s` as a scrap file.
 For doing stuff like `ls > $s` and